Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

     - Find the average age(all items divided by number of items)
     - Find the range of the ages(max minus min)
-    - Compare the value of (min - average) and (max - average), use *abs()* method
+    - Compare the value of (min - average) and (max - average), use *abs()* method 1.Slice the first ten countries from the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js)
+1. Find the middle country(ies) in the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js)
-1. Find the middle country(ies) in the [countries list](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js)
+1. Find the middle country(ies) in the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js)
-1. Divide the countries list into two equal lists if it is even.
-If countries array is not even one more country for the first half.
+1. Divide the countries array into two equal arrays if it is even.
+If countries array is not even , one more country for the first half.

 🎉 CONGRATULATIONS ! 🎉